 – ServCellIndex

-The IE ServCellIndex concerns a short identity, used to identify a serving cell (i.e. the PCell, the PSCell or an SCell).
+The IE ServCellIndex concerns a short identity, used to uniquely identify a serving cell (i.e. the PCell, the PSCell or an SCell) across the cell groups.
 Value 0 applies for the PCell, while the SCellIndex that has previously been assigned applies for SCells.

 ServCellIndex information element